Here are some signs your chimney needs repair.

 Chimneys and excess moisture don’t mix!
 In other words, moisture will readily cause severe damage to a chimney structure when left unattended.

-This is clearly visible and may seem like a little problem.
-In fact, white residue caused by efflorescence can be cleaned off the structure.
+This is visible and may seem like a little problem.
+White residue caused by efflorescence can be cleaned off the structure.
 However, doing so only focuses on the effect while leaving out the cause.

 With excess moisture within a chimney structure, you’re bound to notice a faster deterioration of your chimney.
 This is due to moisture-related issues.
 You’ll need to find quick solutions by contacting a licensed chimney sweep.